DoboKostial/ansible/README.md

 Installs and configures target version PostgreSQL  on Rocky Linux 9.

 - the role creates a cluster in /data/<cluster>, puts WAL on a separate mount at /pgwal/<cluster>/pg_wal, archives to /pgwal/<cluster>/archive
 - enables SSL with a self-signed fallback, ships a secure pg_hba.conf
 - supports memory “autotune” (or hard values), computes HugePages from SHOW shared_buffers
 - runs a cron job for WAL archive cleanup at 60%
 - almost every GUC is mapped to 'postgresql_' variables (comprehensive sane defaults in defaults/main.yml).
-The idea is the whole postgresql.conf template has all values defined (as a baseline standard) -> part of them overweighted to defaults/main.yml -> desired values per VM defined in group_vars/host_vars
+The idea is the whole postgresql.conf template has all values defined (as a baseline standard) -> part of them overweighted to defaults/main.yml -> desired values per VM defined in group_vars/host_vars for fine granularity
 - pg_hba.conf baseline: local peer for postgres, SCRAM elsewhere
-- hardening: reomve public access to public schemas
+- hardening: reomve public access to public schemas; considering passwordcheck/credcheck extension (if desired)

 ## 4. PostgreSQL replication (pg_replication role)
 A minimal, robust role that configures physical streaming replication between two PostgreSQL  nodes with encrypted traffic (TLS).
 Designed to work with previous role (service, PGDG packages, ssl=on, etc.).
 - ensures a replication role exists (LOGIN REPLICATION, optional password).
 - adds hostssl pg_hba.conf entries for standby CIDRs (TLS enforced + SCRAM)
-- initializes replication from standby node by pg_basebackup and consequent replication with replication slot (on master node)
+- initializes replication from standby node by pg_basebackup and consequent replication streaming with replication slot (on master node)

 ## 5. Testing and validation
 TODO